jorge-trivilin/jorge-trivilin/README.md

+### JORGE TRIVILIN

-Welcome to my slice of GitHub!
+Welcome to my GitHub!
 I'm a Senior Data Analyst with a tech-savvy edge and a deep dive into the intricacies of Customer Relationship Management (CRM).
 With 8 years under my belt navigating both Direct-to-Consumer (D2C) and Business-to-Business (B2B) landscapes, I bring a blend of analytical prowess and data-driven insights to the table.

 ## 🙋‍♂️ Who Am I?